-Swatara Coffee Co. has its origins in Afghanistan five years ago.
+Swatara Coffee Co. has its origins in Afghanistan in 2013.
 (No, really!)
 John started dreaming of opening a coffee shop while he was deployed and engaged to Joanna.
 This year, they were finally able to make that dream come true after John left the Navy and they bought a Civil War-era house in Joanna’s hometown.
 Focused on creating community, they named their shop after a river that runs through the town.

 Who We Are

-During that deployment, John began formulating his idea for a coffee shop.
+During a year-long deployment to Afghanistan, John began formulating his idea for a coffee shop.
 While they were dating, John fell in love with Lebanon County and Jonestown, in particular, as he visited Joanna’s family.
 Bringing a coffee shop to the town as a place for community and fellowship was something he became passionate about while he was so far away from home.
 The idea for Swatara Coffee Co.–and the name–was born.

 Our Anchoring Beliefs